Why Ajax?

 Don't be fooled by claims of openness.
 An open source Ajax technology like SmartClient gives you real fallback options in a bad situation, but with plugins, the ability to get a plugin distributed worldwide is the true source of lock-in, and nothing else matters.

-Ajax: the RIA technology
+Ajax: the RIA technology for business applications

 In a time of tremendous uncertainty, the sane strategy is to stick to standards-based Ajax technology, leverage the most appropriate plug-ins only when required, and ensure you are in a position to move to standardized technology as it becomes more prevalent.